m-murasovs/actor-og-image-generator/README.md

 ## How it works

-1. Scrapes actor images and information.

-2. Scrapes the author's picture and full name.
+1. Takes as input all the information required for the OG image
+    - actor URL
+    - actor title
+    - actor image URL
+    - author full name
+    - author image URL
+    - image format

-3. Generates an HTML page and lays out the information in a nice card format.
+3. Generates an HTML page and lays out the information in a card format

-4. Takes a screenshot and saves it in JPEG or PNG format.
+4. Takes a screenshot and saves it in JPEG or PNG format

 ## Input

-Just enter the actor's URL into the input.
+Add the information:
+    - actor URL
+    - actor title
+    - actor image URL
+    - author full name
+    - author image URL

-You can pick JPEG or PNG format.
+    - image format - you can pick JPEG or PNG format.

 Depending on the size of image you need, adjust the image scale accordingly.